zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-extensions-methods.md

 ---
 Title: The Quickest Way to Save Data: Mastering Bulk Extension Methods
 MetaDescription: Learn how to save 75x faster with Dapper Plus bulk extension methods, master bulk chaining methods, and use asynchronous bulk methods.
-LastMod: 2025-03-27
+LastMod: 2025-06-16
 ---

 # The Quickest Way to Save Data /n Mastering Bulk Extension Methods

-We have seen in our [Benchmark](https://dotnetfiddle.net/kz4UpX) from our getting started article that Dapper Plus was **75x faster** than the traditional way to [insert multiple rows with Dapper](https://www.learndapper.com/saving-data/insert#dapper-insert-multiple-rows), reducing saving time by **99%**.
+We have seen in our [Benchmark](https://dotnetfiddle.net/kz4UpX) from our getting-started article that Dapper Plus was **75x faster** than the traditional way to [insert multiple rows with Dapper](https://www.learndapper.com/saving-data/insert#dapper-insert-multiple-rows), reducing saving time by **99%**.

 Our library does more than only inserting; in fact, it covers all scenarios you might have: